gardehal/python-playlist/README.md

   - ```$ python main.py -help```
   - Verify that the program prints an overview of commands, arguments, flags, and a description of what they do.

+## Help

+- All commands can be seen by entering the command "-help".
+- Sources currently supported for fetch: YouTube (channels)
+- All data is stored locally in human readable JSON files in the path specified in the .env setting LOCAL_STORAGE_PATH.
+This defaults to "data", in the same folder as the rest of the program.
+To edit data, it's easier to change these text files directly, as long as you adhere to the JSON format.

 ## TODO

 - play in what?